drahosj/308labs/lab-04/report.md

 longer to finish, a large amount of real time is wasted.
 The solution would be optimising my scheduler to assign the longest task before the second-longest task, etc. This way, the threads would finish at the same time.

+#### Alternative scheduler algothm: Decrement

+I adjusted the scheduler algorithm to use a decremental, rather than incremental, approach.
+The idea was to run the longest threads first, so that the shorter-running threads would better "fill in" the end of the process, letting the threads finish closer together.
+However, the drastic difference between columns still prevents the threads from finishing near the same time.

+The decremental scheduler does have better performance than the incremental scheduler with thread counts of 2 or 4.
+This is because stepping by 2 is a much more gradual time difference, allowing better granularity for the "filling in" to occur.
+However, such low thread counts have awful performance compared to higher thread counts, so this is not of much use.